neehhhh/SC-RTLT/README.md

 ## Local data

 SC-RTLT reads `Game.log` locally and in read-only mode.
 It never copies or uploads the complete log.
+Any data used for Cloudeflare is encrypted before leaving the computer

 The Wi-Fi button writes a location record only after the player confirms the action.
+This helps build a locations database for the widget outside TimeVerse.

 The optional, shareable registry file is stored at: